ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_behavior_plugin.md

 ### 4. Run Behavior Plugin

 Run Turtlebot3 simulation with enabled Nav2.
-Detailed instruction how to make it are written at [Getting Started][getting-started].
+Detailed instruction how to make it are written at [Quickstart][quickstart].
 Below is shortcut command for that:

 ```bash
 $ ros2 launch nav2_bringup tb3_simulation_launch.py params_file:=/path/to/your_params_file.yaml